Euro parliament chief creates waves in Israel

 “Now, the European parliament president said honestly, ‘I haven’t checked it’ - but that didn’t stop him from repeating (the figures) and making an accusation,” Netanyahu said.

-Such behaviour, he said, reflected a general trend to “tarnish Israel” over its policies without checking the facts.
+Such behavior, he said, reflected a general trend to “tarnish Israel” over its policies without checking the facts.

 Israel’s B‘Tselem group, which monitors human rights in the West Bank, said last month per capita water use in Israel is three and a half times higher than in the West Bank, a ratio close to the one mentioned by Schulz.